covid-at-home/covid-at-home/level2.md

 #### Symptoms?
 Maybe you need to register...

 As this point you need up-to-date local information.
 Your health authorities may want to know if you have symptoms.
-Reasons for this may include population monitoring to see where the virus is, planning the government's response as well as opening a channel to follow up with your personally.
+Reasons for this may include population monitoring to see where the virus is, planning the government's response as well as opening a channel to follow up with you personally.
 There may be a phone number to call if you have symptoms, or a website to visit, or an app to download.
 Just figure out what the authorities in your area want you to do as soon as you have isolated yourself from others.

 #### Diagnosis